recetasdemama/wordpress/wp-content/plugins/private-only/readme.txt

 If you have suggestions for a new add-on, feel free to email me at studio[at]pixert.com.

-Become a fan of Pixel Insert/Pixert on Facebook! http://www.facebook.com/PixelInsert  Or follow Pixel Insert/Pixert on Twitter! http://twitter.com/pixert
+Become a fan of Pixel Insert/Pixert on Facebook! http://www.facebook.com/PixelInsert  or follow Pixel Insert/Pixert on Twitter! http://twitter.com/pixert

 Follow our developer, Kate Mag on Twitter! http://twitter.com/katemag